DarshanAdiga/html-scrapper-for-news/README.md

 ## TODO
-[X] Index the URLs (along with origin-page URL for reference) [X] Mark if HTML is already downloaded or not
+[X] Index the URLs (along with origin-page URL for reference) [X] Fix common issues in article-extraction
-* Extract and save
-  * Article's Full Text
-  * Article's Title, Summary/Description, Publish Date, Keywords
-  * Use multiple extraction approaches to deal with multitude of article page layouts over a period of time
 * Avoid small texts, duplicate text snippets
 * Crawl the uncrawled URLs and save HTML